-A Florida living will is the written declaration of your intentions for the kind and amount of medical treatment you desire.
-The point of the living will in Florida is to clarify what you want to happen should you be in a situation where you cannot speak and cannot communicate.
-It is called a living will because it takes effect while you are living.
+A Florida living will is the written declaration of your intentions for the kind and amount of medical treatment you desire to preserve your life.
+The point of the living will in Florida is to clarify what you want in a situation where you cannot speak and cannot communicate.
+It is called a living will because it is a directive that takes effect while you are living.

-A doctor will follow the direction of your living will only when you cannot make your own medical decisions.
-Legally, you must lack capacity, which is the legal term for not being able to understand the nature and consequences of your treatment and decisions.
-Or, you may not be incapacitated but you may lack the ability to communicate in any way—no speaking, writing, gestures, head nods, and so on.
+A doctor will follow the direction of your living will only when you lack the capacity to make your own medical decisions.
+Legally, capacity is the legal term for not being able to understand the nature and consequences of your treatment and decisions.
+Or, you may not be incapacitated but you may lack the ability to communicate —unable to speak, write, gesture, and so on.

 Do You Have a Living Will?

 When you go to a hospital for a medical procedure, they often ask you, “Do you have a living will?”
 Sometimes they may want a copy of the living will as well.